 For the Carrot Cake:

-¼ cup unsalted butter
+- ¼ cup unsalted butter

-1 ¼ cups all-purpose flour
+- 1 ¼ cups all-purpose flour

-1 ¼ teaspoons baking powder
+- 1 teaspoon baking powder

-½ teaspoon fine sea salt
+- ½ teaspoon salt

-2 teaspoons ground cinnamon
+- 2 teaspoons ground cinnamon

-½ teaspoon ground nutmeg
+- ½ teaspoon ground nutmeg

-½ cup packed dark brown sugar
+- ½ cup packed light brown sugar

-¼ cup granulated sugar
+- ¼ cup granulated sugar

-½ cup canola oil or vegetable oil
+- ½ cup canola oil or vegetable oil

-2 teaspoons vanilla extract
+- 2 teaspoons vanilla extract

-1 ½ cups packed grated carrots (about 8 ounces)
+- 1 ½ cups packed grated carrots about 8 ounces

 For the Cream Cheese Frosting:

-4 ounces cream cheese (½ of a block), room temperature
+- 6 ounces cream cheese room temperature

-2 tablespoons unsalted butter, room temperature
+- 4 tablespoons unsalted butter room temperature

-1 cup powdered sugar
+- 1 cup powdered sugar

-½ teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-Place butter in a medium skillet (preferably not nonstick or cast iron so that you can more easily see the color change) and heat over medium low heat, swirling the pan frequently.
+- Place the butter in a medium saucepan or skillet (preferably not nonstick or cast iron so that you can more easily see the color change) and heat over medium low heat, swirling the pan frequently.
 Once the butter has melted, continue to cook over medium low swirling the pan frequently until the butter has a nutty aroma and is golden brown in color.
 Don’t walk away from the stove!
 Brown butter can go from perfect to burnt in a matter of seconds.
 Transfer brown butter to a bowl to cool.